 Additionally, a physician whose team is performing FUE with prior FUT experience will be more apt for stereo-microscopic graft dissection and examination.
 FUT makes that particular skill set nearly second nature to clinic technicians, who may be called upon to trim and even occasionally subdivide individual hair follicles for use in aesthetically delicate areas such as the hairline, eyebrows, and temples.

 If a physician is unable to offer both FUE and FUT, then they may not be able to provide the procedure that is actually in a given patient’s best interests for every case, and in some instances may be actively offering one that isn’t in a particular patient’s best interests.

 An ethical approach to hair restoration demands that a physician provide the techniques that will best suit every patient on a case-by-case basis, and not force a patient to compromise to accommodate the limitations of a physician’s practice.

 Contact the Gabel Center

-To learn more about hair loss, the latest medications and the latest techniques in hair restoration and hair transplant surgery, contact Dr. Gabel’s Hair Transplant Oregon office.
-Our team at the Gabel Center look forward to your visit and discussing these matters with you in greater detail.
+To learn more about hair loss, the latest medications, and the latest techniques in hair restoration and hair transplant surgery, contact Dr. Gabel’s Hair Transplant Oregon office.
+Our team at the Gabel Center looks forward to your visit and discussing these matters with you in greater detail.